-The Botanic Gardens have over 500 species of tropical plants together with many Mediterranean varieties.
+The botanic garden has over 500 species of tropical plants together with many Mediterranean varieties.
 There is also botanic museum if you would like to learn more about flora and fauna.

 Island of San Pietro

-Island of San Pietro (Isola di San Pietro) located off the coast of Sulcis, in the southwest of Sardinia which makes it a perfect day trip from Cagliari.
+Island of San Pietro (Isola di San Pietro) is located off the coast of Sulcis, in the southwest of Sardinia which makes it a perfect day trip from Cagliari.
 The island can be reached by ferry from Calasetta and takes about 30-40 minutes.
-But be aware the public transport can be a mess and you never know when the bus arrives, however, it will be worth it.
-The island offers amazing surroundings, beautiful beaches around the attractive coast, some even call this island ”a piece of heaven" .
+But be aware the public transport can be a mess and you never know when the bus arrives, but, it will be worth the trouble.
+The island offers amazing surroundings and beautiful beaches around the attractive coast - some even call this island ”a piece of heaven".

 Spiaggia Mare Pintau

-With only 20 minutes by car you can reach this amazing beach, the car ride itself will be an experience due to amazing road with the most spectacular view ever.
+With only 20 minutes by car you can reach this amazing beach.
+The car ride itself will be an experience due to amazing roads with the most spectacular views ever.
 There are no restaurants and bars by the beach so you probably need to bring along some food and drinks.
 Also good to know, the beach is not sandy but a little rocky and can be difficult to reach when climbing down from the hills, however it will be worth it because the colour of the sea is astonishing.

-This great museum located in a former arsenal (Regio Arsenale) and contains many high quality objects and artifacts from Sardinia's history.
+This great museum is located in a former arsenal (Regio Arsenale) and contains many high quality objects and artefacts from Sardinia's past.
 On display are archaeological finds dating as far back as the Pre-Nuragic era (6000BC) and the Nuragic period.
-The museum also displays ceramics, glass objects, gold jewelry dating from the High Medieval period and much more.

 In the same complex you will also find the National Art Museum and a museum of Oriental Art.

-Poetto Beach is a beautiful 6km beach only 10 minutes’ drive from the city centre.
-The white sandy beach and the crystal clear blue water make this a popular place to relax and enjoy the warm weather.
-However, it can be crowded during weekends.
-If you are feeling hungry or thirsty, do not worry, there are restaurants and bars around the beach.
+Poetto Beach is a beautiful 6 km beach only 10 minutes’ drive from the city centre.
+The white sandy beach and the crystal clear blue water makes it a popular place to relax.
+If you are hungry or thirsty, do not worry, there are restaurants and bars around the area.

-Unwind and relax in one of the many spa resorts, Sardinia is the Island of Wellness.
+Sardinia is the Island of wellness and here you can unwind and relax in one of the many spa resorts.
 You decided whether you need a thermal bath or a relaxing massage.
 In hotel Antiche Terme di Sardara you will find treatments like peeling, Turkish bath, deep cleansing facial and relaxing anti-stress massages.